jonkpirateboy/Pass-fur-alle/README.md

 This command will enable the required optional components, download the latest Linux kernel, set WSL 2 as your default, and install a Linux distribution for you (Ubuntu LTS by default).

 Then type `wsl` to start a WSL2 session and follow the instructions for [Linux](#what-you-need-for-running-on-linux).
+>Note: in WSL2 it is easiest to install Chromedriver via the manual method rather than using apt.

 ### Set the X DISPLAY